siebenbrunner/covid/README.md

 https://github.com/CSSEGISandData/COVID-19

-The attached report shows for each country whether the model indicates that the country is on track to containment (logistic curve) or still growing exponentially.
+The attached reports show for each country whether the model indicates that the country is on track to containment (logistic curve) or still growing exponentially.
+For the US, a breakdown by state is available as well.

 ## The model

 The model is based on a simple contagion model looking only at the confirmed cases per country.
 A formal description of the model is provided in the description paper.

+## Output

+(/MainCountries.png)